eadsjr/pgdoc/doc/TO_DO_LIST.md

 'CONSIDER: TODO:' - An unfinished task, searchable tag.
 The author is not confident that it should be done.
-'TO DO:' - A task that no longer needs attention 'NOPE: TO DO:' - A task that was not performed as stated for any reason 'TODO: ....
+'TO DO:' - A task that no longer needs attention 'NOPE: TO DO:' - A task that was not performed as stated for any reason 'NO PE: TO DO:' - A task that was not performed as stated for any reason 'TODO: ....
 PS: ...' - "Post script" details added after to prevent breaking search.

 # TODO List